frankyeh/UNet-Studio-Website/doc/gui_t3_dt.md

 A new differential tracking metrics will be added to the **[Step T3c: Options][Tracking Parameters][Differential Tracking][Metrics]**

-We can compare any inserted NIFTI metrics (e.g, for DKI_base.nii.gz and DKI_followup.nii.gz, the comparison metric due mapping decreased DKI is 'DKI_base-DKI_followup').
+Differential tractography can compare any metrics stored in the NIFTI files.
+For example, we can load DKI_base.nii.gz and DKI_followup.nii.gz and compare their differences.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RkWui6NlLqw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>